Gail Plewacki (Chair)

 Heather MacLeod (Vice Chair)

-Heather MacLeod is the Director of Children’s Health Network Triage Services.
-Heather has a strong background in healthcare operations and a solid performance history in patient/client-centered and matrix-leadership environments.
-Heather also brings proven skills in employee and leadership management, client services, organizational strategy, and financial management.
+Heather MacLeod has over fifteen years’ experience in leadership and management roles, and has a strong background in operations and a solid performance history in patient/client-centered and matrix-leadership environments.
+Heather also brings proven skills in employee relations, client services, organizational strategy, and financial management.

 Heather has a Master’s degree in Social Work from the University of St. Thomas; and an M.S. in Organization Management from Capella University.